Elizabeth A. Davis

 Elizabeth Anne Davis known professionally as Elizabeth A. Davis, is an American actress and musician known for her work in the musical Once, for which she was nominated for the Tony Award for Best Performance by a Featured Actress in a Musical in 2012.
 She was also nominated for a Drama Desk Award for Outstanding Featured Actress in a Musical for her performance in the musical Allegro in 2015.

 Early life

 Elizabeth Anne Davis was born in Dumas, Texas, and raised in Channing, Texas, the daughter of Melody (née Brown) and Frank Davis.
 She also has a brother named Jonathan.
 Her father is the former superintendent of the Channing Independent School District, and both of her parents are involved in the arts.
 Her mother is a former speech coach and teacher who earned her master's degree in Speech Communication from West Texas A&M University in 1982.
 She graduated from Channing High School, received her Bachelor in Fine Arts degree from Baylor University and her Master of Fine Arts from Case Western Reserve University-Cleveland Play House acting program in Cleveland, Ohio.
 While at Baylor, Davis met her husband, Jordan Richard, a television director.
-Davis olays the violin.
+Davis plays the violin.